Spherical Tiling by 12 Congruent Pentagons

-The assumption is needed to simplify the classification of tiling patterns, or all the possible ways the tiles fit together to cover the whole plane (actually the sphere in our case).
+The assumption simplifies the classification of tiling patterns, or all the possible ways the tiles fit together to cover the whole sphere.
 It is easy to see that any triangle and quadrilateral can be the tile of an edge-to-edge monohedral tiling of the plane.
 Moreover, $8$ of the $14$ convex pentagon classes can be used for edge-to-edge tilings \cite{ba1}.
 On the other hand, there is no general classification of plane tiling patterns, even for edge-to-edge and monohedral tilings by convex polygons.
 The known classifications often assume certain symmetry \cite{gs2}, or certain special geometric property of the tiles \cite{so1, so2}.
-The difficulty with classifying the plane tilings is that the number of tiles is infinite.
-By restricting to the spherical tiling, the problem becomes finite and more manageable.
-In fact, our classification is only for the minimum spherical pentagon tiling.
-On the other hand, our classification does not assume any symmetry or special geometric property.
+The difficulty with classifying the plane tiling patterns is that the number of tiles is infinite.
+By restricting to spherical tilings, the problem becomes finite and more manageable.
+Our classification does not assume any symmetry or special geometric property.

 We also restrict the study to the tilings such that all vertices have {\em degree $\ge 3$}.
 This avoids some trivial examples obtained by artificially adding extra vertices to the edges, or getting new tilings by ``wiggling modifications'' of the edges.
-The assumption provides another simplification of the classification.
+The assumption further simplifies the classification.